Who We Are now

-Elders: Scott Breininger Sue Churchill Rev. Peter Kuhn Jane Malone Joan Peck - Chair Ruby Warren
+Elders: Rev. Peter Kuhn Joan Peck - Chair Nina Redding Steve Sheely Don Walsh Ruby Warren

-Deacons: Russell Bailey Sandy Busche - Vice Chair Rayna Cooper Georgia Hollabaugh Ruth Krietz Pam Poland
+Deacons: M. Jane Alleman Russell Bailey Carl Barrick Sandy Busche - Vice Chair Deb Hoffman Georgia Hollabaugh

 Located in historic Gettysburg, many of our members are active locally in some aspect concerning the historical Civil War battle that occurred here July 1 – 3, 1863.
 The building itself is included in the church and walking tours because of our participation in the compassionate ministries to the wounded combatants.
 We wish to continue that tradition of being a loving and serving body of Christ; to know Jesus and to make him known.